PreMiD/Schemas/schemas/metadata/README.md

 This schema is used to validate the `metadata.json` files in [PreMiD/Presences](https://github.com/PreMiD/Presences).

+## 1.7

+- Updates `icon` regex for compability with FontAwesome v6 icon labelling

 ## 1.6

 - Adds support for language locales that end in numbers (e.g. es_419)